escowin/portfolio/PORTFOLIO_MODERNIZATION_PLAN.md

 ## 🎯 Project Overview

-This document outlines the comprehensive modernization plan for Edwin Escobar's portfolio website.
+This document outlines the comprehensive modernization plan for my developer portfolio.
 The current portfolio showcases older projects and uses outdated technology (React 18.2.0, react-scripts 5.0.1).
 The goal is to modernize the tech stack, highlight recent advanced projects, and improve the visual communication of technology stacks.

 ## 📊 Current State Analysis